daveism/560-prez/6th.md

 <img alt="Max wind speed for storms for Eastern Pacific" src="../master/charts/Eastern_Pacific_scatter_major_storm_wind.png?raw=true" width="60%" height="60%" >

-In the WesEastern Pacific, it appears max wind are trending up also for intense hurricanes!
+In the Eastern Pacific, it appears max wind are trending up also for intense hurricanes!

 Is this Real?
 Well all the data is ready for you to dig in too, what else can do with scripting.